 The only way to beat Forbidden Island is if all four treasures are collected, the players make it to Fool’s Landing, and one player discards a helicopter card.

-- Forbidden Island is an adventure game, and it does a pretty good job of simulating an adventure on an island.
+- Forbidden Island is a survival game, and it does a pretty good job of simulating an adventure on an island.
 The tiles are well made and have nice artwork on them, and the way that adventurers move throughout the island definitely works thematically.

-- We also really like that most games of Forbidden Island go down to the wire.
-You’ll have an easy game here, an nearly impossible game there, but for the most part you can expect to face an excellent challenge whenever this hits the table.
+- I also really like that most games of Forbidden Island go down to the wire.
+You’ll have an easy game here, a nearly impossible game there, but for the most part you can expect to face an excellent challenge whenever this hits the table.

-- As is the case with some other cooperative games, alpha gamers can take over while playing Forbidden Island.
-This means that one player can start to tell everyone else what to do, which can be frustrating when you want everyone to work together as equals.
+- As is the case with many other cooperative games, alpha gamers can take over while playing Forbidden Island.
+This means that one player can start to tell everyone else what to do, which can be annoying when you want everyone to work together as equals.

 Forbidden Island vs. Forbidden Desert

-Even though this is a Forbidden Island board game review, we felt like we needed to add this section.
+Even though this is a Forbidden Island review, I felt like this section was needed.
 Many people who are looking for a nice and quick cooperative game will end up deciding between Forbidden Island and Forbidden Desert.
 The games are quite similar, but Forbidden Desert is a little bit more complex.

-Players take similar actions and have similar roles in both games, but Forbidden Desert has an added mechanic where locations and sand is moved around the desert as the storm moves.
+Players take similar types of actions and have similar roles in both games, but Forbidden Desert has an added mechanism where locations and sand is moved around the desert as the storm moves.
 This is another thing for players to think about, so it can cause a bit of confusion early on if you aren’t used to these types of games.

-You really can’t go wrong with Forbidden Island or Forbidden Desert, but Forbidden Island might be slightly easier to grasp for beginners.
+You really can’t go wrong with either game, but Forbidden Island might be slightly easier to grasp for beginners.

-Take a look at our Forbidden Desert board game review for a more detailed explanation of the game.
+Take a look at our Forbidden Desert board game review for a more detailed explanation of that game.

-Forbidden Island has been one of the most popular cooperative board games since it was released, and for good reason.
-It’s easily one of our favorite cooperative board games for families and will continue to hit the table for years to come since it works so well as a quick and challenging filler game.
+Forbidden Island has been one of the most popular cooperative games since it was released, and for good reason.
+It’s easily one of my group’s favorite cooperative board games for families and will continue to hit the table for years to come since it works so well as a quick and challenging filler game.

-If you are looking for a solid co-op board game for beginners, or if you just want a great that the whole family can enjoy, you really can’t go wrong with Forbidden Island.
+If you are looking for a solid co-op board game for beginners, or if you just want a great little survival game that the whole family can enjoy, you really can’t go wrong with Forbidden Island.
 It’s inexpensive, challenging, and a whole lot of fun!